How Long Does it Take to Sell a House? Timeline Explained

 Shorten your time on the market

-As evident, there’s no one-size-fits-all answer to determining how long it takes to sell a house.
+As evident, there’s no one-size-fits-all answer to determining how long it will take to sell your house.

 Every selling situation (and seller) is different.